 I can never let my horse off-lead for a horse photoshoot!

-Some who are running in fields are but even a lot of them are on lunge lines or lead lines.
-Safety always comes first during a horse photoshoot and I am deeply concerned about the safety of the horse, the equestrian, myself, and any assistants, and helpers.
+Some who are galloping in fields are but even a lot of them are on lunge lines or lead lines.
+Safety always comes first when working with horses.
+I am deeply concerned about the safety of the horse, the equestrian, myself, and any assistants, and helpers.

 Got more Questions?